Table of Contents

 Example 1: Error with Character Vector

-Suppose attempt to create a scatterplot using the following code:
+Suppose we attempt to create a scatterplot where the x-axis data is improperly stored as text strings:

 #define data